wxie2017/wxie2017.github.io/pages/speech/stay_with_TI.md

 ## my accomplishments in Toastmasters

+For this Pathways, I have done about 13 prepared speeches already, and some I have to do more than once because we have very strict evaluators.

-For this Pathways, I have accomplished the following projects:
+I have accomplished the following projects:

 level 1|
 -------|